-In December 2002 a local lady who runs the Beach Street Gallery Laundrette, Christine Cherry, noticed what appeared to be an apparition of the Virgin Mary on the fence near Dolphins Point.
+In December 2002 a local who runs the Beach Street Gallery Laundrette, Christine Cherry, noticed what appeared to be an apparition of the Virgin Mary on the fence near Dolphins Point in Coogee.
 It appeared to her again the next day at the same time, between 3pm and 4:30pm when the sun’s rays hit the fence at a particular angle.

 Stop 1: Coogee Beach

 Stop 2: Shrine to Virgin Mary – you are currently on this page

 Stop 6: Gordons Bay Underwater Nature Trail – this page is on its way